Set project visibility

 - Click the gear icon in the top-right corner of the window.

-- Scroll down to the Team-wide deploy provider section, then select User Specified, Bolt Cloud or Netlify from the drop-down menu.
+- From the Team-wide deploy provider dropdown, select User Specified, Bolt Cloud, or Netlify.

-When a default publishing provider is set, team members cannot choose between providers in their project’s Domains & Hosting settings.
-Instead, they will see their default provider listed along with a note advising them to contact their admin if they need to request a change.
+When a default publishing provider is set, team members can’t choose between providers in their project’s Domains & Hosting settings.
+Instead, they see their default provider listed along with a note advising them to contact their admin to request a change.

 - Hover over the left side of your screen, then click Settings.